"By Kelli Miller

 - gauze pads

-- a sterile syringe and needle.
+- 1 sterile syringe and 1 sterile needle with cap.
 Your healthcare provider should tell you which syringe and needle to use.

-- the Q•Cap® that comes with your medicine
+- the Q•Cap® (vial adapter) that comes with your medicine

 - a sharps disposal container for throwing away your used needles and syringes.
 See “Disposing of your used needles and syringes” at the end of these instructions.

-- Wash your hands well with soap and water.
-Dry your hands with a clean towel.
+- Wash your hands well with soap and water and dry them with a clean towel.

 - Place all the supplies you need on the clean surface you already prepared.